The bones in your fingers are called phalanges. Each finger

 as a baseball.
 Slamming your hand in a door and putting your hands out to break

 a fall can also cause you to break your finger.

-Whether a fracture occurs depends on the nature of the injury and the strength of the bone.
+The nature of the injury and the strength of the bone

 Method of Fracture

-- shear fracture—your bone splits in two because a force causes it to move in two different directions
+fracture, the bone splits in two when a force causes it to move in two

-- open fracture—the bone breaks through your skin
+open fracture, the bone breaks through your skin and creates an open

-- displaced fracture—the bone breaks into separate pieces that move and no longer line up
+fracture, the bone breaks into separate pieces that move and no longer

-- comminuted fracture—a displaced fracture in which the bone breaks into three or
+fracture is a displaced fracture in which the bone breaks into three or

 Who Is at Risk for a Broken Finger?